Does “unleash your data” or “a new vision for data” sound familiar?

-File storage is enabled by a file system, which is a data structure that sits on top of block storage, that stores data in directories, sub-directories and filenames.
+File storage is enabled by a global file system, which is a data structure that sits on top of block storage, that stores data in directories, sub-directories and filenames.
 The file system controls access to the files and governs file sharing, file locking, and manages all attributes of a file (such as creation, modification, access date, type, and size).
 Network-attached storage (NAS) devices fall in to the file storage category and provide storage over a wide-area network (WAN) or local area network (LAN).

 The directory structure, file name, and managing of file access and attributes are what enables collaboration across organizations.
 You can have multiple people access and work on the same file, and the file system will manage those versions and updates accordingly based upon what a specific user is authorized to do.
 From a business decision perspective, file storage helps various users transform data into consumable pieces of information such as documents, images, audio, video, graphs, etc.

 Object storage solutions store data as objects on a disk that each get a unique key (also known as key/value storage or content addressable storage).
 All you need is that key to access the object (unstructured data like a document, photo, video, or audio).
 All object storage solutions are accessible via a RESTful interface over HTTP, which means all you need is access to the object storage system over the internet or an internal network and that key to access the content.

 Object storage is ideal for large-scale data sets because object storage software can be installed on economical servers and data can move freely around the system.
 The object storage software can continue to add resources and continually optimize and balance the entire storage solution.
 By comparison, this is difficult to do with file storage because a file is locked into a specific directory/file name path.